 - 1 cup heavy cream

-Just a warning - the tarts aren't going to be all that pretty after you seal them up.
+- A Bit of Advice: The tarts aren't going to be all that pretty after you seal them up.
 Don't worry!
 They will look nice once they've baked.